dmhai/remote-desktop-connection-list-manager/README.md

-# remote-desktop-connection-list-manager
+# Remote Desktop Connection List Manager
-A program that allows you to modify the computer list present in Remote Desktop Connection
+A program that allows you to modify the computer list present in Remote Desktop Connection.